How to Write the University of Notre Dame Essays 2025-2026

 Writing something authentic and personal will have a far greater impact than trying to overextend yourself and claim something bold like “humanity is worth fighting for.”
 That’s not to say that you can’t go that route, but it will take a lot more elaboration than you have space for in this response.

 The nature of this prompt and the limited word count you have to work with means you’re going to have to think outside the box.
-Most of the answers you might think of quickly are likely too clichéd to make for a strong response—this includes things like fighting for love, family, the truth, change, etc. These statements are all arguably true, but they’re somewhat played out and won’t contribute to an impressive response that resonates with your reader.
+Most of the answers you might think of quickly are likely too clichéd to make for a strong response—this includes things like fighting for love, family, the truth, change, etc. These statements are all arguably true, but they’re somewhat overused and won’t contribute to an impressive response that resonates with your reader.

-Instead of using one of those, try to explore more specific niche things you truly value and think about why they’re important to you personally.
+Instead of using one of those, try to explore more niche things you truly value and think about why they’re important to you personally.
 For instance, perhaps your family comes from a culture with a language that doesn’t have too many native speakers remaining.
-You might therefore argue that the preservation of linguistic history is worth fighting for.
+You might argue that the preservation of linguistic history is worth fighting for.
 You could write a response like the following:

 Where to Get Your Notre Dame Essays Edited for Free

-Need feedback faster?
-Get a free, nearly-instantaneous essay review from Sage, our AI tutor and advisor.
-Sage will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
-Use these tools to improve your chances of acceptance to your dream school!
+Do you want free, nearly-instantaneous feedback on your Notre Dame essays?
+After rereading your essays countless times, it can be difficult to evaluate your writing objectively.
+So, meet Sage, our AI tutor and advisor, who will rate your essay, give you suggestions for improvement, and summarize what admissions officers would take away from your writing.
+Sage can improve your chances of acceptance to your dream school by helping you show what you have to offer beyond the numbers!